cybersmith22/portfolio/RAID/README.md

   - Cost
   - Replacing failed RAID disk with compatible one

+### Software RAID
-**Software RAID**: Drives are plugged into a PC's motherboard, a program running on the system maintains the RAID
+Drives are plugged into a PC's motherboard, a program running on the system maintains the RAID

 **Advantages:**
   - Cost